Life at Laws

 We attach great importance to the academic mentor system, and as a student you can raise, in confidence any matter – academic or personal – that might be causing you concern.
 Your mentor will be able to give advice and if necessary, refer you to one of UCL’s student support and welfare services.

-The Faculty Tutor has responsibility for the general academic and pastoral oversight of all students in the Faculty, and can provide advice and direction to students on academic, financial or personal issues.
+The Undergraduate and Graduate Taught Programme Directors have responsibility for the general academic and pastoral oversight of all students in the Faculty, and can provide advice and direction to students on academic, financial or personal issues.

 UCL Laws Careers Service